Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bruce Thorley, chief investigator of Australia's National Polio Surveillance Program, said cases had fallen sharply globally since the vaccine was introduced in the 1950s.

-He cited data from the World Health Organization (WHO), showing that since the Global Polio Eradication Initiative (GPEI) began in 1988, the number of wild polio cases has dropped by more than 99.9%, from about 350,000 cases to just six cases in 2021.
+He cited World Health Organization (WHO) data showing that since the Global Polio Eradication Initiative (GPEI) began in 1988, wild polio cases have fallen by more than 99.9%, from about 350,000 to just six in 2021.

 In Australia, the oral vaccine is no longer used.
 The country was declared polio-free in 2000.